 4. Once everything’s melted, carefully remove the measuring cup from the water bath, wipe the bottom of it with a kitchen towel, and place it on the counter to cool a bit.

-5. Get your silicon mold prepared by placing it on a plate so it doesn’t flop around when you put it in the freezer for setting.
-If using dried rose petals, start adding a small pinch to each pocket in the mold now.
+5. Get your silicon mold prepared.
+If you’re using dried rose petals, start adding a small pinch to each pocket in the mold now.

 6. Stir the melted ingredients occasionally as they cool.
 Once the mixture develops a bit of viscosity, it’s time to add the essential oils, the vitamin e, and the granulated sugar.
-If you add the sugar too soon, it will start to dissolve.
-What we want is to keep that scubby grittiness!
+If you add the sugar too soon, it will start to dissolve – you don’t want that!
+What we want is to keep that scrubby grittiness.

 7. Stir to combine using the flexible spatula and see how you like the consistency.
 You can add a smidge more sugar if you like at this stage to make them a bit scrubbier.

-8. Now pour the mixture into your silicon mold, tap to level, and pop the mold in the freezer for a good 20 minutes to set.
+8. Now pour the mixture into your silicone mold, tap to level, and pop the mold in the freezer for a good 20 minutes to set.

 9. Once set, you can carefully pop them out into a mason jar for storing.
-I don’t recommend storing these in baggies or cellophane as they melt quite readily when in contact with heat, even body heat!
+I don’t recommend storing these in baggies or cellophane as they melt when in contact with any sort of heat, even body heat.
 In fact, if you live in warmer climates, it would be a good idea to store them in the fridge.

-Have you ever experimented with these ingredients before?
+Have you ever made exfoliating bath recipes before?
 How do you like them?

 You may also enjoy reading: